What is Horticulture?

 Horticulture is the science, technology, art and business of cultivating and using plants to improve human life.
 Horticulturists create global solutions for safe, sustainable, nutritious food and healthy, restorative and beautiful environments.
-For many people the word horticulture may mean gardening but the practice of horticulture is much wider and more expansive than that simple understanding.
+For many people, the word horticulture may mean gardening but the practice of horticulture is much wider and more expansive than that simple understanding.

-Horticulture is practiced from the individual level in a garden up to the activities of a multinational corporation.
+Horticulture is practised from the individual level in a garden up to the activities of a multinational corporation.
 It is very diverse in its activities, incorporating plants for food (fruits, vegetables, mushrooms, culinary herbs) and non-food crops (flowers, trees, shrubs, turf-grass, hops, medicinal herbs, grapes for wine, apples for cider).
 It also includes related services in plant conservation, landscape restoration, landscape & garden design/construction/maintenance, horticultural therapy, social horticulture and much more.
-This wide range of food, medicinal, environmental, and social products and services are all fundamental to developing and maintaining human health and wellbeing.
+This wide range of food, medicinal, environmental, and social products and services are all fundamental to developing and maintaining human health and well-being.

 Why should I take this Structured Elective?

 Human life on this planet is dependent on green plants for oxygen, food, medicines, clothing and shelter.
 When humans leave this planet they will have to take green plants with them to sustain life.